 The IFQ system was set up so that QS can be leased, bought, or traded.
 Initially there were concerns that the IFQ would allow a small number of vessels to purchase a large number of QS, thereby controlling the fishery and significantly reducing the number of boats; however, NPFMC instituted a number of constraints that keep such a monopoly from occurring so that the fishery will continue to be owner-operated and open to new competitors.
 There is now a trend toward crew members buying QS so that they’ll be more attractive to vessel owners.
 When the QS are combined, the IFQ for the vessel increases: more fish can be caught and more money can be earned.

 What does this mean for you as a job seeker?
-Well, the days of landing a job for one week aboard a halibut boat and earning $8,000 are over.
-Most vessels are hiring smaller full-time crews, but since the season lasts several months there is still a degree of crew turnover.
-The actual number of vessels hasn't decreased significantly, so opportunities are available for those with experience, commitment, and ambition.
+Well, the days of landing a job for one week aboard a halibut boat and earning $8,000 for a week of fishing are over.
+Most longlining vessels are hiring smaller full-time crews, but since the season lasts several months there is still a degree of crew turnover.
+The actual number of vessels hasn’t decreased significantly, so opportunities are available for those with experience, commitment, and ambition.